karlmdavis/rps-tourney/dev/work-log.md

 * 0.75h: [Issue #20](https://github.com/karlmdavis/rps-tourney/issues/20): Building out webapp to allow gameplay.
     * Continued implementing `CustomRememberMeServices.loginSuccess(...)`.
         * Started fleshing out `CustomRememberMeServicesTest`.
 Fun!

+### 2014-08-07, Thursday

+* 0.5h: [Issue #20](https://github.com/karlmdavis/rps-tourney/issues/20): Building out webapp to allow gameplay.
+    * Continued implementing `CustomRememberMeServices.loginSuccess(...)`.
+        * Completed `CustomRememberMeServicesTest`.
+        * Now that it's implemented and tested... how does `CustomRememberMeServices` tie in with the rest of the system?
+How do I fire `loginSuccess(...)` events to it?